 In 1907 the Winter Show Association initiated a winter show, which shifted from central Hamilton to Claudelands in the 1960s.

 Manufacturing businesses connected with farming developed.
 A. M. Bisley and Company made agricultural machinery from the 1930s.
 Truscotts (NZ), an Australian company operating in Hamilton from 1953, designed a stainless-steel milk tanker.
 Gallagher Engineering, which started in the late 1940s and became a company in 1963, pioneered the electric fence.
-Later, as Gallagher Group, it started companies producing animal-management and business-security systems, fuel pumps and plastics.
+Later, as Gallagher Group, it set up companies producing animal-management and business-security systems, fuel pumps and plastics.

 Mining of the extensive Waikato coalfields began at Huntly in 1876.
 Production increased steadily until the 1960s, followed by fluctuations depending on economic conditions.
 Waikato coal is sub-bituminous ‘brown’ coal, less prized than the bituminous coal found on the South Island’s West Coast.
 It was used for domestic and commercial heating for most of the 20th century.
 Production leapt after 2000, mainly to provide fuel for the Glenbrook steel mill at Waiuku and the thermal power station at Huntly.

 There have always been pockets of radical political activity in Waikato, because of the presence of large industries employing immigrant workers from countries with strong union traditions such as Britain.
-In September 1942 a strike by Huntly coal miners created a rift in the wartime coalition cabinet, and led to the nationalisation of the mines.
+In September 1942 a strike by Huntly coal miners created a rift in the wartime coalition cabinet and led to the nationalisation of the mines.
 Strikes at the Kinleith pulp and paper mill, notably one lasting three months in 1980, also stirred up controversy.

 Most coal was mined underground at Huntly until 1915, when mines opened on the west side of the Waikato River.
 During and after the Second World War, to boost production, opencast mining began near Huntly and Maramarua.

 Growing demand for electricity in the late 1930s created shortages, inspiring a state hydro dam construction programme.
-The Waikato River was ideal for development because it had a steep fall, narrow gorges, the highest and most stable flow of any North Island river, and massive storage capacity at Lake Taupō.
+The Waikato River was ideal for development because it had a steep fall, narrow gorges, the highest and most stable flow of any North Island river, and massive storage capacity in the form of Lake Taupō.
 From the 1940s a chain of hydro dams was built on the river.
 By the mid-1960s they produced nearly half of New Zealand’s power.
 In the 2010s Waikato hydro dams belonged to Mighty River Power and, along with the company's geothermal and gas power stations, generated 15–17% of New Zealand’s electricity.